Ollynov/t-school-fullstack-2/webapis/lecture-notes.md

-The Deployed App we will be making today is right here: https://www.ibm.com/watson/services/natural-language-understanding/ the 2 API endpoints are
+The Deployed App we will be making today is right here: https://www.ibm.com/watson/services/natural-language-understanding/ I have created 2 endpoints associated with the 2 task.
+The first is

 ```
 /api/nlu